Living on the Right Frequency

 XVIII,53: He is free of all self-love, the force of passion, excess, desires, and hostility, and regards himself as deserving nothing.
 He has already acquired peace of mind and achieved union with the Eternal.

-The purification of the emotional and mental bodies is the precondition for entry into Nirvana.
-Our free will, both in our emotional and mental bodies, is the force we must apply in the direction of progress.
+The purification of the emotional and mental bodies is the prerequisite for entry into Nirvana.
+Our free will, manifesting in our emotional and mental bodies, is the force we must harness to drive progress.

 2.4 Conclusion

-Each individual who travels his course on the path of return faces the urgent question of what he can do to become united with the divinity and, simultaneously, be of the maximum possible use to the whole.
+Each individual who travels his course on the path of return faces the urgent question of how he can unite with the divinity while being of maximum possible use to the whole.
 The answer given by the Bhagavad Gita is the answer given by each soul to its instrument, the personality: “Believe in me and trust.
 Do your duty in life and follow the path with the right feelings and thoughts as your guide.”

 Chapter 3: Trust Two Things in this World